The board of Another Brick in Nepal is made up of a group of like-minded people living on Vancouver Island. Learn more

 I grew up in the UK and moved to Canada around 15 years ago.
 Since moving to Canada I have been lucky enough to be involved in various charitable endeavours, though none quite on the scale of what we aim to achieve with ABIN.
 Whilst working for TELUS I was the head of the social committee for our office and was able to raise money, and get a lot of volunteer hours in to help support our local community in Montreal.
 This gave me a passion for supporting people and giving opportunity to those who haven’t been as lucky as I have.
-After working with Wounded Warrior last year I really saw the difference my time and energy could make, and knew it was time to seek out something that would be more involved.
-Rob’s passion and energy for rebuilding schools in Nepal is nothing if not contagious, after hearing about the plan I was so happy to be able to be part of giving these children back the chance to learn.
+After working with Wounded Warrior I really saw the difference my time and energy could make, and knew it was time to seek out something I was passionate about being involved with.